Cecilia Dapaah applauds Zoomlion for reclamation of Oti Landfill

 He said the heap of waste was so huge that the company had to remove over 60,000 cubic meters of waste to be able to begin the spreading and capping exercise.

-He assured the government that the project will be completed and handed over by December 2022.
+He assured government that the project will be completed and handed over by December 2022.

 The Consultant for Zoomlion Ing.
 Felix Atsu, said the heap of waste was about 30 feet and in order to drill and sink pipes to capture the gas in the capped landfill they technically had to cut some of the waste away and spread some to an appreciable level of about 20 meters to facilitate the process.

-He said after their technical evaluation, the gas is not sufficient for commercialization so they intend to break it into smaller bids and flare it to avoid future explosions as well as safe human lives.
+He said after their technical evaluation, the gas is not sufficient for commercialisation so they intend to break it into smaller bids and flare it to avoid future explosion as well as safe human lives.

 Ing Atsu, was optimistic that the project will finish on time despite the heavy rains that make it difficult for their equipment to move on the site.